jugeeya/UltimateTrainingModpack/README.md

 ###### OOS Reaction Time
 The CPU will delay a specified number of frames before performing an OoS option.

+###### Shield Tilt
+Set the CPU to tilt their shield in a direction while set to Hold or Infinite shield.

 #### Aerials Section
 Edit how the CPU performs aerials.